sdcio/docs/docs/examples/1_k8s_srl_collocated.md

 ## Devices

 Once the sdc components are up and running, you can proceed to deploy devices, configuring them using YANG schemas.
 To do this we deploy [containerlab][containerlab] using a simple topology as shown below.

-Ensure the mgmt network of containerlab and your kubernetes cluster can communicate.
-This is accomplished in this example by configuring the containerlab managament network to use the kind docker bridge.
+!!!warning Ensure the mgmt network of containerlab and your kubernetes cluster can communicate.
+In this example this is accomplished by configuring containerlab to use the kind docker bridge for management `mgmt.network: kind`.

 ```yaml
 name: srl-lab